aodn/data-discovery-ai/README.md

 - `UP`: all components are ready.
 - `DOWN`: a component failed, see `components` for details.

+In Docker, Nginx serves this endpoint from `/tmp/status/health.json`, so the health check remains responsive while Python is busy.
+The application writes the same response body when component state changes and removes the file during shutdown, after which Nginx returns 404.
+When running Uvicorn directly, the FastAPI health route returns the same response.

 `process_record` and `delete_doc` return HTTP 503 until the status is `UP`.

 Elasticsearch setup runs in the background with a bounded retry policy.
 If those